SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 3.2.2 Cloud Foundry

-To use Redis Data Protection key ring provider on Cloud Foundry you have to install a Redis service and create and bind a instance of it to your application using the Cloud Foundry command line:
+To use the Redis Data Protection key ring provider on Cloud Foundry, you have to install a Redis service and create and bind an instance of it to your application by using the Cloud Foundry command line, as shown in the following example:

 ```bash
 > # Create Redis service